MLBazaar/mit-d3m-ta2/README.md

 ### Docker run

-In order to run TA2-TA3 server from docker, you first have to build the image and the execute the `run_docker.sh` script.
+In order to run TA2-TA3 server from docker, you first have to build the image and execute the `run_docker.sh` script.
 After that, in a different console, you can run the `ta3_test.py` script passing it the `--docker` flag to adapt the input paths accordingly: